jeetsukumaran/fuzzysnake/README.rst

 flag to write out the name of the selected path to the standard output.
-This is typically used when using `FuzzySnake` as part of a custom shell function or command, such as the "fuzzily-change-directory" command described below and given in the example '`fztricks.sh`" file.
+This is typically used when using `FuzzySnake` as part of a custom shell function or command, such as the "fuzzily-change-directory" command described below and given in the example '`fztricks.bash`" file.

 Selecting Multiple File and Directory Names
 -------------------------------------------